tlswg/draft-ietf-tls-ticketrequest/draft-wood-tls-ticketrequest.md

 field.
 The value of ticket_context MAY be used by servers to convey ticket context to clients.
 Its value MUST be empty if the corresponding TicketRequest context field is empty.

-When a server S receives a TicketRequest with new identifier N it MUST generate a new ticket and SHOULD cache it locally for some period of time T. If S receives a TicketRequest with identifier N within time period T, S SHOULD reply with the same ticket previously generated (and cached).
-(This is to help deal with client request retransmissions.)
-If S receives a TicketRequest with identifier N outside time period T, S SHOULD reply with an empty NewSessionTicket, i.e., a NewSessionTicket with extension ticket_identifier carrying N, appropriate ticket_context extension, and empty ticket field.

 Servers SHOULD place a limit on the number of tickets they are willing to vend to clients.
 Servers MUST NOT send more than 255 tickets to clients, as this is the limit imposed by the request and response identifier size.
-Lastly, servers SHOULD NOT send unsolicited NewSessionTickets to clients that express support for TicketRequests.
+Servers SHOULD NOT send unsolicited NewSessionTickets to clients that express support for TicketRequests.

+When TLS is operated over an unreliable transport, e.g., DTLS, servers may not always be able to identify retransmissions of ticket requests.
+In this case, when a server S receives a TicketRequest with new identifier N it MUST generate a new ticket and SHOULD cache it locally for some period of time T. If S receives a TicketRequest with identifier N within time period T, S SHOULD reply with the same ticket previously generated (and cached).
+If S receives a TicketRequest with identifier N outside time period T, S SHOULD reply with an empty NewSessionTicket, i.e., a NewSessionTicket with extension ticket_identifier carrying N, appropriate ticket_context extension, and empty ticket field.

 <!-- TicketRequest messages MUST NOT be sent until after the TLS handshake is complete.  -->
 <!-- As handshake messages, these MUST be added to the handshake transcript. -->